 ▪ The Beulah Show: The Construction, Presentation, and Reinforcement of the Black Woman as “Mammy”.
 Paper accepted for presentation 2002 National Communication Association Conference, New Orleans, LA.

 ▪ Teens and the World Wide Web: An Analysis of Selected Favorite Teen Websites.
 Panel presentation with Dr. Linda Dysart Goff at the 2001 convention of the Southern States Communication Association, Lexington, KY.

-▪ Media Literacy: Teaching Students to Access, Analyze, Evaluate and Produce Communication in a Variety of Forms.
+▪ Media Literacy: Teaching Students to Access, Analyze, Evaluate, and Produce Communication in a Variety of Forms.
 Paper presented at the 2001 convention of The Southern States Communication Association, Lexington, KY.
-Paper was also chosen as the top graduate student paper for the Mass Communication Division.
+The paper was also chosen as the top graduate student paper for the Mass Communication Division.

 ▪ Fishing for Readers: Bait the Hook, Cast the Line, and Reel Them In.
 Forbes School of Business: Forbes Contributor Training.
 San Diego.
 March 2015